 - Put your microwave on half power and heat the melts for 30 seconds, stir the melts and repeat until the candy melts, melt.

 - If your candy melts are melted but gloppy and thick add coconut oil in small amounts as you reheat the melts and stir it up.

 - Continue thinning with coconut oil until you get the consistency you desire.
 Be careful not to overdo the oil or it will take a long time to set.

 - If you overheat your candy melts let them cool down to room temperature, add some oil and slowly and gently reheat.

 - As you stir in the oil, the candy melts should thin and smooth so you can dip the candies with good results.

 - Set up your project so the candy melts are the perfect consistency when the dough comes out of the fridge.

-- Have your toppings ready and the cooling station ready (I used silicone mats on a cookie sheet.
-Parchment paper will work too.)
+- Have your toppings ready and the cooling station ready with parchment paper or silicone mats set out.

 - Wrap the candy in saran wrap and chill about 30 minutes.

 - Set up your toppings and get the candy melts ready to dip.